 Paula Sides took over the baton from Alison Pryce Jones and the choir benefitted tremendously from her vocal training, discovering new vocal abilities in the process.
 However Paula’s commitments as a lead soprano with the English Touring Opera, together with her exciting blossoming career, meant she could not fit us into her busy schedule as she had hoped.
 Luckily for Opus 44, Jonny, Paula’s husband, with his impressive choral background, stepped into the breach when necessary.

-Jonathan Gale has been welcomed as our current Musical Director.
-This was a natural progression after standing in for Paula (his wife) when she was unavailable in previous months and it had proved to be a very successful partnership with the choir.
-We are looking forward to an exciting future with Jonny.
+Jonathan Gale was welcomed as our 6th Musical Director.
+This was a natural progression after standing in for Paula (his wife) when she had been unavailable in previous months and it proved to be a very successful partnership with the choir.
+In January 2019 he told us that, due to his busy career as a barrister, a young family and relocation to Rugby he could not continue with us beyond the concert scheduled for 23rd March.
+We ended on a high, giving the first performance of A Christmas Mass, by Robert Pell, who was in the audience.